Matth26/anyboardpawn/README.md

 ##License

-See the licencse.txt file for license rights and limitations (MIT).
+See the licencse.txt file for license rights and limitations (Apache V2.0).